Arken Arystanov: Education and early career

-In 2000–2006, he was Vice-Chairman and then Chairman of Kazpost.
+In 2000–2006, he was vice-chairman and then Chairman of Kazpost.
 Later, in 2011–2013, he worked as a Chairman of Kazpost.

 In 2006–2011, he took a position of a Chairman of the Agency for regulation of the regional financial center of Almaty city (RFCA).

 In 2014–2019, Arken Arystanov was a Counsellor in Embassy in France.

 On 6 June 2019—21 October 2022 he was appointed as an Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Republic of Singapore by Decree of the President of Kazakhstan.
 From 21 December 2019 to 21 October 2022 he was accredited as the Ambassador to New Zealand.

 On 22 May 2020—21 October 2022 was accredited as Ambassador to Commonwealth of Australia by Decree of the President of Kazakhstan.

 On 1 December 2022 he was appointed as Ambassador at Large in MFA of Kazakhstan.

+Since March 9, 2023, Chairman of the Board of "Kazakhstan Agency of International Development KazAID" NJC.

 Orders and awards

 Arken Arystanov is decorated with the Order of Parasat (2012), Order of Kurmet (2005), Medal "100 years of Kazakhstan railways" (2004) and Medal "10 years to the Constitution of Kazakhstan".

 On 2 September 2019 by Decree of the President of the Republic of Kazakhstan No. 144 Arystanov was awarded the diplomatic rank of Extraordinary and Plenipotentiary Envoy of the II class.